top of page

 The scene exemplifies the following points.
 View the scene before reading these points.

-• Her voice is shaky, but she never "announces" she is scared.
+• Her voice is shaky, but she never "announces" her fear.
 Show, don't tell.

 • After she says, "I'll kill them before I let them touch you," she moves into the shadow.